miltonpulley/miltonpulley.github.io/projects/This Website/desc.md

 ## 10th of February, 2025

 After a bit more work, continuing on what I didn't finish on the 7th, I have finally converted the filter area and the project list to LIT components.
 The project viewer has yet to be converted, but it only exists as ~1-3 lines of code at the moment.
 Again, I probably should've started with LIT but for some reason I didn't.
 I guess I forgot about the security part.

+Just reorganised some of the project, including reordering the functions in each JavaScript file to be consistent, and turning every `<ul>` into `<div>` and removing every `<li>` in the LIT components since even though they were all still unordered lists, the CSS `flex` was doing all the layout.